 FAQ: Rainy Day Fukuoka with Kids

 What’s the best single rainy-day spot?
-Canal City — combines play center, fountain show, food court, and shopping in one indoor location.
+Canal City — it combines a play center, fountain show, food court, and shopping in one indoor location.

 Best for under-3 in the rain?
 Bornelund Asobi-no-Sekai or Anpanman Children’s Museum.